btmxh/blog/content/posts/backprop-1/index.md

 \]

 There you go, that's the derivative of the squared Frobenius norm.
-It does not look like something multiplied with \( dM \), but that's just a limitation of matrices: matrix multiplication could only represent linear maps on vectors, not matrices.
+It does not look like something multiplied with \( dM \), but that's just a limitation of matrices: **matrix multiplication could only represent linear maps on vectors, not matrices**.
 In fact, such a result could not even exist (in non-trivial cases).
 If we can write \( d(\|M\|^2) = X d M \), then looking at the dimensions, there is an immediate paradox.
 If \( M \) is \( m \times n \)-dimensional, then the matrix multiplication must yield some \( \ldots \times n \)-dimensional matrix, and not a scalar!